weyoss/redis-smq/packages/redis-smq-rest-api/README.md

 This package offers an HTTP interface which allows any web capable application to interact with the RedisSMQ message queue using a RESTful API.

-Currently, RedisSMQ REST API is distributed as an RC release and is still in active development.

 ## Features

 - A clean and simple implementation as always :).